 Batman is an interesting character to give this perspective to.
 He is in many ways, a symbol of wealthy white America.
 For Bruce to see this side of the society and react to it is crucial and an important moment.
 The comic book industry responded to this era with an abundance of diverse and unique characters.
 Muslim heroes like Simon Baz’s Green Lantern and Kamal Khan’s Ms. Marvel are a great example.
 Hispanic heroes like Jessica Cruz’ Green Lantern and America Chavez’s Miss America are equally important.
 LGBTQ heroes like Iceman and Midnighter made their stand in the pages of the comics.
 The comic book medium has grown past the physical books and has now included film and television as well.

-A Platform for Progressiveness
+Comic Books: A Platform for Progressiveness

-Luke Cage starred in his own TV series.
+Luke Cage starred in his own telvision series.
 Wally West’s Flash is a recurring character on The Flash and Black Lightning will star in his own series.
 Comics are more progressive than ever and our heroes are reflective of that.

 It is in this time, where our heroes need to be the true representatives of this country and it’s values.
 One of the more baffling moments of 2017 came with Action Comics #987.
 What should have been a routine panel of Superman saving immigrants from a white supremacist became a national outcry.
 Fox News expressed their disdain and were dumbfounded to why Superman didn’t just let these human beings die.
 I spoke about the topic in an interview with AJ+.